 This new RAT type code point impacts the following functions:

-- AMF determines this new RAT type from the Global RAN Node ID during N2 setup and uses it in any procedures where RAT Ttype is applied.
+- AMF determines this new RAT type from the Global RAN Node ID during N2 setup and uses it in any procedures where RAT type is applied.

 - SMF uses this new RAT type code point to restrict certain 5QI values.